lfoppiano/streamlit-pdf-viewer/README.md

 ## Acknowledgement

-The project was initiated at the [National Institute for Materials Science](https://www.nims.go.jp) (NIMS) in Japan.
+The project was initiated by [Luca Foppiano](https://github.com/lfoppiano) at the [National Institute for Materials Science](https://www.nims.go.jp) (NIMS) in Japan.
 Currently, the development is possible thanks to [ScienciLAB](https://www.sciencialab.com).

-Main collaborator: [Tomoya Mato](https://github.com/t29mato) very helpful to attenuate the pain of Javascript.
+Main contacts: Luca Foppiano and [Tomoya Mato](https://github.com/t29mato).